Szymon-Czuszek/SAS-Data-Science/README.md

 [Merging.sas](SAS/Merging.sas): This SAS script processes two datasets containing information about house prices, calculates profits, and merges them into a single dataset after sorting.

 Step 1: Import and Process houseprice Data
-DATA houseprice:

-Reads the file houseprice (2).txt, with space (" ") as the delimiter.
+1. DATA houseprice: Reads the file houseprice (2).txt, with space (" ") as the delimiter.
-Variables:
+2. Variables:
-type: Character, type of house.
+- type: Character, type of house.
-price: Numeric, house price.
+- price: Numeric, house price.
-tax: Numeric, tax amount.
+- tax: Numeric, tax amount.
-profit: Calculated as the rounded product of price and tax.
+- profit: Calculated as the rounded product of price and tax.
-PROC SORT:

-Sorts the houseprice dataset by price and saves the sorted dataset as houseprice2.
+3. PROC SORT: Sorts the houseprice dataset by price and saves the sorted dataset as houseprice2.

 Step 2: Import and Process newhomes Data
-DATA newhomes:

-Reads the file newhomes (2).txt, with space (" ") as the delimiter.
+1. DATA newhomes: Reads the file newhomes (2).txt, with space (" ") as the delimiter.
 Variables and profit calculation follow the same structure as in the houseprice dataset.
-PROC SORT:

-Sorts the newhomes dataset by price and saves the sorted dataset as newhomes2.
+2. PROC SORT: Sorts the newhomes dataset by price and saves the sorted dataset as newhomes2.

 Step 3: Merge Sorted Datasets
-DATA newcollections:
+1. DATA newcollections:
-Merges the sorted datasets houseprice2 and newhomes2 by the price variable.
+- Merges the sorted datasets houseprice2 and newhomes2 by the price variable.
-The resulting dataset, newcollections, contains records from both datasets, aligned by price.
+- The resulting dataset, newcollections, contains records from both datasets, aligned by price.

-Purpose and Use Case
+Purpose and Use Case.
 This script is designed to:

-Compare and integrate data from two sources (houseprice and newhomes).
+- Compare and integrate data from two sources (houseprice and newhomes).
-Ensure both datasets are sorted and aligned by a common variable (price) before merging.
+- Ensure both datasets are sorted and aligned by a common variable (price) before merging.
-Calculate and store additional metrics (e.g., profit) for analysis.
+- Calculate and store additional metrics (e.g., profit) for analysis.
-This approach is useful for scenarios where house price data from multiple sources needs to be combined for further analysis or reporting.
+- This approach is useful for scenarios where house price data from multiple sources needs to be combined for further analysis or reporting.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"